bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-54-money-and-happiness.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 43</span></h3>
-<p>The ultimate life recognizes that money can enable you to help others achieve their goals and dreams, and that this ability to serve provides deep satisfaction and joy.</p>
+<p>Joa recognizes that money can enable you to help others achieve their goals and dreams, and that this ability to serve provides deep satisfaction and joy.</p>
 </div>

 <div class="verse">